-Many small business owners are experts in their fields before branching out and starting a business: a small advertising business may be run by a former creative director of a large ad agency; or the owner of a video production house may formerly be a director of independent films.
+Many small business owners are experts in their fields before branching out and starting a business: a small advertising business may be run by a former creative director of a large ad agency, or the owner of a video production house may formerly be a director of independent films.

-You need to harness quality work, combined with reasonable fees – two important aspects that creates value and could form the basis for establishing a growing base of loyal customers.
+You need to harness quality work, combined with reasonable fees – two important aspects that create value and could form the basis for establishing a growing base of loyal customers.
 By niche marketing your services and specialty skills, your clients should see you as a specialist despite your size.

 5. Lower overhead costs.

 By being small, your business requires fewer resources to operate and maintain.
 Your lower overhead costs can allow you to offer a cheaper price, and even undercut a big competitor.
 You can outsell the big corporations by getting a higher percentage of business from within a very narrow niche.
-You can pinpoint your focus; and do well on a smaller profit margin.
+You can pinpoint your focus, and do well on a smaller profit margin.

 6. More nimble and flexible.

-Small businesses are more flexible and less bound with policies and procedures.
+Small businesses are more flexible and less bound by policies and procedures.
 When a customer complains to a Best Buy saleslady, for example, the customer will most likely hear the statement, “Our policies state that so-and-so.”
 The employees are unable to extend better customer service as their hands are tied by company policies.
 As a result, unsatisfied customers who perceive that their needs are not important to the company leave.